W3Max/frost-phoenix-forked-nixos-config/docs/MIGRATION-GUIDE.md

 ## 💡 Pro Tips

 - **Keep deploy.sh around** - you'll need it for future fresh installations
-- **Use VM for testing** - always test configuration changes on the VM first
 - **Monitor the first few deployments** - watch for any issues during transition
 - **Document custom changes** - note any deviations from standard configuration
 - **Set up alerts** - get notified if machines go offline or deployments fail

 ---

 **Remember:** This migration gives you the best of both worlds - reliable initial deployment AND powerful ongoing management! 🚀